ncasteln/42-push_swap/README.md

 ### 3. Adapting a Sorting Algorithm
 In adapting the sorting algorithm for this project, I have chosen to implement the Radix Sort algorithm.
 To optimize the sorting process while staying within the constraints of the 2-stack requirement, I used bitwise operations and developed an indexing-based mapping approach.

-## Try it Out
-To get started with push_swap, follow these steps:

-1. Clone the repository: